 Second, know just how skimpy the coverage is under short-term plans.
 Unlike ACA-approved catastrophic plans, preventative care including immunizations and physicals probably won’t be covered.
 The plans also come with a lifetime cap on care, unlike regular health insurance, so you could run out of coverage in the event of very serious injury or illness.

-They also aren’t HSA-eligible, and if you do end up needing significant coverage, you could still be out a large chunk of change thanks to a high deductible — the average annual deductible in 2014 was $3,589 for plans sold by eHealthInsurance.
+They also aren’t HSA-eligible, and if you do end up needing significant coverage, you could still be out a large chunk of change thanks to a high deductible — the average annual deductible in 2018 was $5,953 for plans sold by eHealthInsurance.
 And that insurance plan I found for $77.80?
 It had a $12,500 deductible.

 Bottom line: There are lots of limitations to short-term plans, and these plans have a lot of critics.
 Although they may be your cheapest option, it won’t really be cheap health insurance in the long run, if you may end up spending a lot more than you bargained for, and experts warn against using them except as a last resort in between jobs.
-Otherwise, a low-cost catastrophic or bronze plan will offer better coverage.
+Otherwise, a low-cost catastrophic, bronze, or possibly even silver plan will offer a better affordable health insurance option.

 Is the Affordable Care Act an Affordable Health Insurance Option?